 - You must NOT earn more than R130 000 per annum

 HOW TO APPLY FOR THE DSAC BURSARY

-Submit clear copies of the following supporting documentation along with your online application (the submission of these documents is compulsory – if any items are missing, your application may be disqualified):
+Candidates will be required to submit clear copies of the following supporting documentation along with their application (the submission of these documents is compulsory – if any items are missing, your application may be disqualified):

-- Proof of registration at NWU for the 2021 academic year (on letterhead)
+- Proof of acceptance at the institution

 CLOSING DATE FOR THE DSAC BURSARY

 (Applications submitted after this date will not be accepted – please apply before the closing date to ensure your application is considered.)

 For any queries related to this bursary programme, please contact the Department of Sport, Arts and Culture directly:

 Contact Person 1: Ms Reinette Stander (Deputy Director: International Conventions and Legislation, Department of Sport, Arts and Culture)

 Contact Person 2: Mr Maano Muhadi (Deputy Director: Heritage Policy, Research and Development, Department of Sport, Arts and Culture)